thegaor32/semester-project-thegaor32/README.md

 - Designed and built a homepage with navigation links.
 - Implemented a collapsible **FAQ section** using JavaScript.
 - Developed a **room booking form** with five rooms and front-end validation.
-- Embedded media on the homepage (UH logo or video).
+- Embedded media on the homepage (UH video).
 - Styled the website using **CSS** for a clean, responsive design.

 ---